A Significant Public Health Concern

 Treatments for HIV can have a profound effect on the mind.
 Dementia related to Aids, which was once very common, is now much lower.
-Researchers conclude that 50% of patents with HIV have an HIV HAND (associated neurocognitive disease).
+Researchers conclude that 50% of patients with HIV have an HIV HAND (associated neurocognitive disease).

-Hand may include deficits in:
+The hand may include deficits in:

 - Motor skills